alxcnwy/neuralbenford/readme.md

 ## Directions for Future Work
 - [x] Plot mean deviance over time as the network is trained
+- [ ] see if sampling starting weights from Benford's law improves convergence
 - [ ] Check if results hold for different architectures/datasets
 - [ ] Perform goodness-of-fit distribution tests
 - [ ] Compare different weight initializations